- What is breast cancer

 Many states require that private insurance companies, Medicaid, and public employee health plans provide coverage and reimbursement for specific health services and procedures.
 The American Cancer Society (ACS) supports these kinds of patient protections, particularly when it comes to evidence-based cancer prevention, early detection, and treatment services.

 All state Medicaid programs plus the District of Columbia cover screening mammograms.
 This coverage may or may not conform to American Cancer Society guidelines.
-State Medicaid offices should be able to provide screening coverage information to interested individuals.
-The Medicaid programs are governed by state legislation and regulation, so assured coverage is not always apparent in legislative bills.
+State Medicaid offices should be able to give you details about screening coverage in your state.

 National Breast and Cervical Cancer Early Detection Program

-States are making breast cancer screening more available to medically underserved women through the National Breast and Cervical Cancer Early Detection Program (NBCCEDP).
+States are making breast cancer screening more available to medically underserved women through the Centers for Disease Control and Prevention’s (CDC’s) National Breast and Cervical Cancer Early Detection Program (NBCCEDP).
 The NBCCEDP attempts to reach as many women in medically underserved communities as possible, including older women, women without health insurance, and women who are members of racial and ethnic minorities.
 Age and income requirements vary by state.

 The program provides both screening and diagnostic services to low-income, uninsured, and underserved women for free or at very low cost, including: